Lillian Schwartz: Reception and legacy

 Schwartz was called a pioneer in "establishing computers as a valid and fruitful artistic medium" by physicist and Nobel laureate Arno Penzias and a trailblazer and virtuoso by the philosopher-artist Timothy Binkley.
 Her films have been included in the Venice Biennale and the Cannes Film Festival, among many others, and have received numerous awards.
 In 1984, Schwartz created a computer-generated TV spot that for the newly renovated Museum of Modern Art in New York; the public service announcement won an Emmy Award.

 In 2016, Schwartz had a retrospective one-person exhibition at the New York City gallery Magenta Plains.
 Schwartz's artworks have also been exhibited at the Museum of Modern Art (New York), the Metropolitan Museum of Art, the Whitney Museum of American Art, the Moderna Museet (Stockholm), Centre Pompidou (Paris), Stedelijk Museum of Art (Amsterdam), and the Grand Palais Museum (Paris), and at numerous galleries and festivals worldwide.
+In 2022, a career-spanning retrospective exhibition was held at The Henry Ford and a satellite version at Art-Windsor Essex.
 Schwartz was a visiting member of the Computer Science Department at the University of Maryland; an adjunct professor at Kean College, Fine Arts Department; an adjunct professor at the Rutgers University Visual Arts Department; a visiting scholar at New York University, and a Member of the Graduate Faculty of The School of Visual Arts, NYC.
 She was also an Artist in Residence at Channel 13, WNET, New York.
 She was a fellow of the World Academy of Science and Art from 1988 on.

+In 2021, Schwartz's collection of films, art, and personal papers were donated to The Henry Ford, who now manage artist rights, legacy, licensing and loans of her material.